lijudu/dashboard/README.md

 Fill out some dummy content and placeholder images so you can position all of your grid items.✅

 Step 4: Gather Assets
-Once you have your grid layout complete you can either recreate the dashboard example above or style your own design.
-Check out some color palettes from Tailwind.
+Once you have your grid layout complete you can either recreate the dashboard example above or style your own design.✅ Check out some color palettes from Tailwind.✅
-All of the icons and more can be downloaded as SVGs from Material Design Icons.
-Choose your own fonts!
-The design example uses Roboto, which is available with Google fonts.
+All of the icons and more can be downloaded as SVGs from Material Design Icons.✅ Choose your own fonts!
+The design example uses Roboto, which is available with Google fonts.✅